mustafa-sarshar/SmartGait/README.md

 -) deactivate  # don't exit until you're done with your project

 ### Related Articles/Publications:
-*) Gait Phase Estimation by Using LSTM in IMU-Based Gait Analysis—Proof of Concept [Link: https://www.mdpi.com/1424-8220/21/17/5749]
+*) Gait Phase Estimation by Using LSTM in IMU-Based Gait Analysis—Proof of Concept, Link: https://www.mdpi.com/1424-8220/21/17/5749